havoc-io/cmake-keytar/README.md

 ## Updating

-This fork will attempt to keep in sync with node-keytar, and tags will be duplicated but prefixed with `standalone-`.
+This fork will attempt to keep in sync with node-keytar, and tags will be duplicated but suffixed with `-standalone`.
 The code remains largely unmodified, but some modifications were necessary to make shared libraries work.

 The strategy for bringing in upstream changes is as follows: